wghglory/gitbook/Interview/dotnet/webapi.md

 mytestxml.SetSerializer<Product>(new XmlSerializer(typeof(MyTestCustomer)));
 ```

-### What is Under-Posting and "Over-Posting" in Web API?
+### What is Under*Posting and "Over*Posting" in Web API?

-- "Under-Posting" - When client leaves out some of the properties while binding then it’s called under–posting.
+* "Under*Posting" * When client leaves out some of the properties while binding then it’s called under–posting.
-- "Over-Posting" – If the client sends more data than expected in binding then it’s called over-posting.
+* "Over*Posting" – If the client sends more data than expected in binding then it’s called over*posting.

 ### How to handle validation errors in Web API?

 Web API will not return error to client automatically on validation failure.
 So its controller’s duty to check the model state and response to that.
 We can create a custom action filter for handling the same.

 ### Give an example of creating custom action filter in Web API?

 ```csharp
 public class MyCustomModelAttribute : ActionFilterAttribute